updated on 07 April 2026

 Find out more about The University of Law's SQE preparation and law conversion courses today.

 It’s important to weigh up the pros and cons of each route.
-Determine what it is you want out of a career in the profession and what structure (eg, the formalised training contract or more flexible QWE) suits you, your working style and circumstances the best.
+Determine what it is you want out of a career in the legal profession and what structure (eg, the formalised training contract or more flexible QWE) suits you, your working style and circumstances the best.

 It won’t be an easy decision, they never are.
 So, just make sure it’s an informed one.